 At 80% AMI, you likely fit SDHC’s deferred loan.
 Up to 150% AMI, County CalHome can unlock a grant up to 20% plus $10k costs.
 SDHC closes faster and covers up to $15k costs; CalHome can deliver more down payment if you qualify.

-You should align your program choice with your AMI, property type, location, and timeline.
+You should align your program choice with your AMI, property type, location, and timeline — the wrong program for your income band or geography can cost you weeks or the deal entirely.
 Here’s what to lock in first:

 If you target central neighborhoods like North Park and University Heights within city limits, SDHC may fit better.
 If you’re shopping in unincorporated Spring Valley, County CalHome can offer bigger down payment help.

-You’ll want to evaluate programs by fit, speed, and cash-to-close.
+The key difference between 80% and 150% AMI is which program you can access and how much down payment help you can receive.
 If you’re around 80% AMI, SDHC often aligns with typical entry-level price points, especially for condos or smaller homes.
 If your income runs higher, County CalHome can still work up to 150% AMI and can unlock a larger down payment grant, which lowers your monthly payment and mortgage insurance exposure.
 The tradeoff is usually speed and geographic limits.

 At entry budgets of $500,000 to $650,000 in East and central areas, SDHC caps might push you toward condos or townhomes, where your out-of-pocket can be minimized with closing cost coverage.
 If you’re exploring higher price points or unincorporated areas, County CalHome’s grant structure can bridge a bigger down payment gap and potentially reduce your first-mortgage rate via a buydown.